Jaunpur City railway station: History

 Today, Jaunpur City railway station remains an important transport hub for the region.
 It is notable for being considered cleaner than the nearby Jaunpur Junction (JNU) and for its good connectivity to major cities across India.
 Its history reflects the broader evolution of the Indian railway system from a colonial-era network into a modern, integrated transport lifeline.

-Key Modernization Projects
+Key modernization projects

 Jaunpur City railway station (JOP) is part of a significant modernization project under the Indian Railways Amrit Bharat Station Scheme.
 The project includes major upgrades to improve passenger facilities, infrastructure, and overall connectivity.